mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-1.PNG)

-From here you can update your profile and access the Accrualify user manual.
+Select your avatar to update your user profile and to access the Accrualify user manual.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-2.PNG)